Domestic realism

 Domestic realism normally refers to the genre of 19th-century fictional works about the daily lives of ordinary Victorian women.
 This body of writing is also known as "sentimental fiction" or "woman's fiction".
-The genre is mainly reflected in the novel though short-stories and non-fiction works such as Harriet Beecher Stowe's "Our Country Neighbors" and The New Housekeeper's Manual written by Stowe and her sister-in-law Catharine Beecher are works of domestic realism.
+The genre is mainly reflected in the novel though short-stories and non-fiction works such as Harriet Beecher Stowe's "Our Country Neighbors" and The New Housekeeper's Manual written by Stowe and her sister Catharine Beecher are works of domestic realism.

+Generic conventions

 The style's particular characteristics are: